bolewicz at netzero dot net

 1. Prices are going to crash.
 Well, they hadn't in all the years since 1984 when alpacas first arrived in North America - until the Great Recession when people lost their jobs and their farms.
 But what has happened is that now there's more of a spread in the price range as people recognize that some animals are better quality than others, that some are older with fewer productive years in front of them or younger with months to go before they’ll be ready to breed, or as some breeders use lower prices as a marketing tool.

-I do think prices are down to stay; they have recovered somewhat as the recession ends.
+I do think prices are down to stay; they have recovered somewhat since the recession ended.
 But even if I buy an alpaca today and her price drops by, for instance, 50% tomorrow, that's still a very expensive animal.
 It would take a little longer to recover our costs, but think how much larger our potential customer base would be.

 2. They're like emus; the whole market will crash.
 The first difference between alpacas and emus is that alpacas don't have 20 babies at a time.
 And while an emu is a highly useful animal, the breeders never organized themselves with a processing and marketing set-up.
 We have support from several national organizations.
+AOA and the local affiliates provide conferences, webinars, fleece sales, and other educational opportunities.
 AOA runs magazine and TV ads, which are very effective at pointing people to the website; from there, they're directed to farms all over the U.S. ARI (the Alpaca Registry) handles registrations (which confirm pedigree by DNA tests) and maintains a database of the national herd.

 3. I don't know how to care for them.
 About half of alpaca owners have no livestock experience; some have never even owned a pet.
 But the folks who sell you your animals will teach you how to handle them; nearby farms and your vet will help, too.